There are several types of Oregon eviction notices. They have the same basic components:

 Landlords or their agents should also create a Certificate of Service to document the service process.
 It should include the date service happens, on whom the notice was served (generally the name of the tenant), how the notice was served (ie – first-class mail, in person, or posted on the front door), and the signature of the person who completed service.

 There are a lot of legal considerations when it comes to using an Oregon eviction notice.
-For example, while most of the commonly used eviction notices we discussed above may be used regardless of whether the tenant rents or leases an apartment, a house, a condo, or a manufactured home, evicting a tenant for the exterior of a manufactured home that could hurt another person requires a specific sort of form.
+For example, while most of the commonly used eviction notices we discussed above may be used regardless of whether the tenant rents or leases an apartment, a house, a condo, or a manufactured home, evicting a tenant for the exterior of a manufactured home that could hurt another person requires a specific form.

 If the landlord decides to serve the notice via mail, the tenant receives three extra days to either comply with the notice or vacate the property.
 Remember that service is an important part of the eviction process.
 The eviction notice must be legally served.
 Otherwise, the landlord may not be able to succeed if they file an eviction lawsuit against the tenant after the prescribed number of notice days passes without tenant compliance.